Tools and resources to help your company expand globally

 Main Sectors of Industry

 Mexico's economy is diversified, including hi-tech industries, oil production, mineral exploitation, and manufacturing.
-According to the latest data from the World Bank, agriculture accounts for 4% of Mexico’s GDP and employs 12% of the country’s active population.
-Mexico is the world's seventh agricultural power and ranks among the world's largest producers of coffee, sugar, corn, oranges, avocados and limes.
+According to the latest data from the World Bank, agriculture accounts for 3.8% of Mexico’s GDP and employs 12% of the country’s active population.
+The country is the world's seventh agricultural power and ranks among the world's largest producers of coffee, sugar, corn, oranges, avocados and limes.
 Cattle farming and fishing are also important activities in the food industry.
-Mexico is also the world's fourth-largest producer of beer and its largest exporter.
-The agricultural sector suffers from occasional droughts (2023 being the dryest year since 1957) and other issues related to climate.
+Moreover, Mexico is the world's fourth-largest producer of beer and its largest exporter.
+In 2024, total agricultural production saw a general decline of 2.1% compared to 2023—a loss of 5.99 million tons, according to the Grupo de Consultores de Mercados Agrícolas (GCMA).
+In the same year, agricultural and livestock exports reached USD 23.3 billion (+7.1% y-o-y – data INEGI).

-The industry employs 26% of the Mexican workforce and represents 33.6% of GDP, according to the World Bank.
+The industrial sector employs one-fifth of the Mexican workforce and represents 31.6% of GDP, according to the World Bank.
 Mexico is among the world's leading producers of many minerals, including silver, fluorite, zinc and mercury.
 Moreover, oil and gas reserves are one of the country’s most precious possessions.
 The aerospace sector has grown sharply, thanks to the development of a cluster in Queretaro and the presence of nearly 190 companies, including Bombardier, Goodrich, the Safran group and Honeywell, which together employ 30,000 people.
 Mexico is also one of the world's ten largest car producers and due to significant real estate investments, the construction sector is dynamic.
-The manufacturing sector alone is estimated to account for 21% of GDP.
-According to official figures, industrial production grew by 3.9% year-on-year in the first ten months of 2023.
+The manufacturing sector alone is estimated to account for 20% of GDP.
+Mexico's industrial production grew by 0.2% in 2024, despite a 4.3% drop in mining, according to INEGI.
+Growth was driven by construction (+2.7%), energy and utilities (+1.6%), and manufacturing (+0.3%).

-The service sector constitutes 57.6% of GDP and employs 62% of the workforce.
-The hi-tech, information, and software development sectors are experiencing a real momentum, driven by the quality of the workforce, clusters and low operating costs that favour the creation of call centres.
-Medical services and tourism have been growing steadily for the past few years, mainly due to lower service costs than in other Western countries.
+The service sector constitutes 58.6% of GDP and employs 63% of the workforce.
 Although the services sector was hit the hardest during the pandemic, it showed a significant recovery in the past couple of years.
-Tourism is a vital sector for the Mexican economy, with the number of foreign visitors increasing by 11% up to October 2023 in comparison to the preceding year (data INEGI).
-In 2022 as a whole, the tourist GDP reported a total of MXN 2,372,556 million, equivalent to 8.5% of the national GDP.
+The hi-tech, information, and software development sectors are experiencing real momentum, driven by the quality of the workforce, clusters and low operating costs that favour the creation of call centres.
+Medical services and tourism have been growing steadily for the past few years, mainly due to lower service costs than in Western countries.
+Tourism is a vital sector for the Mexican economy: over 40 million tourists visited Mexico in the first 11 months of 2024.
+However, the real record-breaker was foreign visitor spending, which reached USD 26.8 billion from January to November, marking a 5.67% increase from the same period in 2023 (data INEGI).

 Breakdown of Economic Activity By Sector Agriculture Industry Services